Ddyln/Dungeon_Escaper/README.md

-Download and run the 'Dungeon Escaper.exe' to play.
+Download and run 'Dungeon Escaper.exe' to play.